jpswade/jpswade.github.io/_posts/2011-03-24-get-linked-from-dmoz-instantly.md

 This means malicious users could easily place HTML code into the search form input box and manipulate the markup on the site (aka [Cross Site Scripting](http://en.wikipedia.org/wiki/Cross-site_scripting) or XSS).

-Here&#8217;s a proof of concept showing how you would link to [example.com](http://www.rfc-editor.org/rfc/rfc2606.txt) with the anchor text as &#8220;Look, I made a link&#8221;:
+Here's a proof of concept showing how you would link to [example.com](http://www.rfc-editor.org/rfc/rfc2606.txt) with the anchor text as &#8220;Look, I made a link&#8221;:

 > http://www.dmoz.org/search?q=%3Ch1%3E%3Ca+href%3D%22http%3A%2F%2Fexample.com%22%3ELook%2C+I+made+a+link%3C%2Fa%3E%3C/h1%3E
 >